g-deng/instalite/README.md

 ### S3

+Go to the S3 section in AWS and create a new bucket with the following name.
+Accept all default settings.

+nets2120-chroma-[USER_ID]

 When you make an S3 bucket for image posts, go to the permissions tab and paste in the following under Bucket Policy:

 {